 Antivirus, Binary Analysis, Behavior Analytics

 Microsoft has heavily invested in machine learning.
 Unlike other vendors, Microsoft doesn’t over-hype it as artificial intelligence or bestow upon it an aura of magic.
-ML enhances detection of bad versus good files and abnormal versus normal behaviors.
-I won’t say Microsoft’s ML AV or behavior analytics are better or worse than those of others.
+ML enhances the detection of bad versus good files and abnormal versus normal behaviors.
+I won’t say Microsoft’s ML AV or behavior analytics is better or worse than those of others.
 Microsoft’s are comparable enough that the detection difference is insignificant.
 The most important metrics that should matter most is the labor and skills necessary to exploit these tools.
 They all impose a tug of war on users between false positives and false negatives because ultimately, they are making statistical guesses.

-AMSI and Script based Attacks
+AMSI and Script-based Attacks

-Adversaries have been using script based TTPs to target endpoints.
+Adversaries have been using script-based TTPs to target endpoints.
 Script engines exist because the enterprise presumably finds value in using them.
 The adversaries use and continue to develop obfuscation tactics that frustrate those relying on detection tools.
 Microsoft’s AMSI tool is arguably the best in the industry at detecting good from bad scripts and script engine commands.
 Other vendors literally plug their tools into it.
 That said, AMSI is far from perfect.

 EDR from the OS Vendor Itself

-Sophos recent survey showed that 54% of its respondents consider their EDR investment a waste of money as they were unable to get full benefit.
-Obviously, labor and skills is the root problem with EDR.
+Sophos recent survey showed that 54% of its respondents consider their EDR investment a waste of money as they were unable to get the full benefit.
+Obviously, labor and skills are the root problem with EDR.
 The same study noted that organizations waste the equivalent of 41 days per year investigating issues that turn out to be false.

 Microsoft’s EDR is relatively new and lacks features of more mature alternatives.
 Enterprises should be more concerned with the labor and skills comparisons between Microsoft and alternatives.
 Can the makers of SCCM be trusted to make something simple and lightweight?
 On the other hand, who better to capture ‘flight recorder’ data from endpoints than the people that made the endpoints?
 If I weren’t so skeptical of EDR, I’d seriously consider Microsoft.